-- 1. Recipients must ensure that commercial organizations that are subrecipients under WIOA Title I and expend more than the minimum level specified in 2 CFR part 200, subpart F, have either an organization-wide audit conducted in accordance with 2 CFR part 200 or a program-specific financial and compliance audit (20 CFR section 683.210). - 2.
+- 1. Recipients must ensure that commercial organizations that are subrecipients under WIOA Title I and expend more than the minimum level specified in 2 CFR Part 200, Subpart F, have either an organization-wide audit conducted in accordance with 2 CFR Part 200 or a program-specific financial and compliance audit (20 CFR section 683.210. - 2.
 Each state must have a monitoring system which: - a.
 Provides for annual on-site monitoring reviews of local areas' compliance with DOL uniform administrative requirements, including the appropriate administrative requirements and cost principles for subrecipients and other entities receiving WIOA funds, as required by Section 184(a)(4), WIOA (128 Stat.
 1591); - b.
-Ensures that established policies to achieve program quality and outcomes meet the Act's objectives, including policies relating to the provision of services by AJC Centers, eligible providers of training services, and eligible providers of youth activities; - c.
+Ensures that established policies to achieve program quality and outcomes meet the Act's objectives, including policies relating to the provision of services by AJC centers, eligible providers of training services, and eligible providers of youth activities; - c.
 Enables the governor to determine if subrecipients and contractors are in substantial compliance with WIOA requirements; - d.
-Enables the governor to determine whether a local plan will be disapproved for failure to make acceptable progress in addressing deficiencies; - e.
-Enables the governor to ensure compliance with WIOA nondiscrimination and equal opportunity requirements (29 USC 3248) (20 CFR sections 683.410(b)(1) through (3)); and - f.
-Ensures that one-stop operators are in compliance with the requirements of WIOA, the activities per the statement of work, performance reporting requirements, as they are deemed subrecipients of the federal award. - 3.
+Enables the governor to determine whether a local plan will be disapproved for failure to make acceptable progress in addressing deficiencies; and - e.
+Enables the governor to ensure compliance with WIOA nondiscrimination and equal opportunity requirements (29 USC 3248) (20 CFR sections 683.410(b)(1) through (3)). - 3.
 The state must require that prompt corrective action be taken if any substantial violations are identified as result of annual on-site monitoring and must impose the sanctions provided in sections 184(b) and (c) of WIOA if a subrecipient fails to take required corrective action.
 The state may issue additional requirements and instructions to subrecipients on monitoring activities (20 CFR sections 683.410(b)(4) and (5)).

-CFDA 17.264 NATIONAL FARMWORKER JOBS PROGRAM
+ASSISTANCE LISTING 17.264 NATIONAL FARMWORKER JOBS PROGRAM

-The National Farmworker Jobs Program (NFJP) is a nationally directed, locally administered program of services for eligible migrant and seasonal farmworkers (MSFWs), including youth MSFWs, and their dependents, who encounter chronic unemployment and underemployment.
+The National Farmworker Jobs Program (NFJP) is a nationally directed, locally administered program of services for eligible migrant and seasonal farmworkers (MSFWs), including youth MSFWs, and their dependents who encounter chronic unemployment and underemployment.
 The program partners with community organizations, state agencies, and state monitor advocates to provide services, including career services, training services, housing assistance services, youth services, and related assistance services, to farmworkers who depend primarily on jobs in agricultural labor performed across the country to obtain or retain unsubsidized employment, or stabilize their unsubsidized employment, including upgraded employment in agriculture.

-The Department of Labor (DOL) awards NFJP grants competitively to eligible applicants that submit four-year program plans for operating the NFJP in state, sub-state, and multi-state service areas.
+The Department of Labor (DOL) awards NFJP grants competitively to eligible applicants that submit four-year program plans for operating the NFJP in state, substate, and multi-state service areas.
 Grantees provide career services, training services, youth services, housing assistance and other related assistance.
 Funds for employment and training grants are allocated through an administrative formula to state service areas.
 A percentage of program funds is designated for Housing Assistance grants and is allocated based on the services described and the service areas specified in grantee program plans.
 Grants are awarded for a four-year period.